NeleWandel/TDS/docs/source/API.rst

 .. method:: Calibration()
 | Starts the auto calibration.
 .. note:: In order for this command to properly work it is recommended to wait around 20 minutes after turning the oscilloscope on.
 It might take a long time for the oscilloscope to self-calibrate.
 No other commands will be executed during this time.
+.. method:: CalibrationStatus()
+| Returns the current status of all calibrations.
+| The Signal Path Calibration has four different states it can return: :const:`PASS`, :const:`FAIL`, :const:`WARMUP` and :const:`RUNNING`
+| The Probe Calibration also has four different results it can return: :const:`-1` meaning the calibration failed, :const:`0` meaning the calibration passed, :const:`1` meaning the calibration is initialized and :const:`2` meaning the calibration is currently running.
-.. method:: ProbeCalibration(channel=ch)
+.. method:: ProbeCalibration(channel='1')
 | Starts the auto calibration of the probe defined by ``channel``.
 The calibration can take up to a minutet and no other commands will be executed during that time.
 | ``channel`` may range from :const:`1` through :const:`4`.
-If no channel is given, the system will use either the default channel 1 or the channel selected by :meth:`Channel` if that command had been used during the session.
+If no channel is given, the system will use the default channel 1.

 Hard Copy and Export
 --------------------